jannik-roth/eduHF/README.md

 ## 0. Theoretical Background

-An explanation on the Hartree-Fock method is given in `docs/theory.pdf`.
+An explanation on the Hartree-Fock method, geometry optimization and DIIS is given in `docs/theory.pdf`.
 Literature recommendations are given there too.

-The program uses the McMurchie-Davidson Scheme for the evaluation of the necessary integrals.
+The program uses the McMurchie-Davidson Scheme for the evaluation of the necessary integrals and their derivatives with respect to atomic positions.
 A short intrduction is given in `docs/MMD.pdf`.

 ## 1. Installation
 Download the code to your local machine.
 To use the package, you might need to add the location of the package to your `PYTHONPATH` by adding